Your cart is currently empty!

 Example Explained

-is a selector in CSS (it points to the HTML element you want to style: <p>).color
+pย is a selector in CSS (it points to the HTML element you want to style: <p>).colorย is a property, andยredย is the property valuetext-alignย is a property, andยcenterย is the property value

-CSS Selectors (#3)
+CSSย Selectors (#3)

 A CSS selector selects the HTML element(s) you want to style.